Over The Line - a modern rock operetta

 Over The Line

-A high concept / low budget rock & roll meditation on modern idealogies of freedom, propaganda, thought control and breaking free by going within.
+A rock & roll meditation on the ideologies of freedom, propaganda, thought control and breaking free by going within.
 Story and music written by Brian O'Connell.

 In the hip, diverse, and gentrifying Boston neighborhood of Jamaica Plain lives a young man named Sleepy Doormat.
 He's independent, artistic, well educated, and liberal.
 He understands that the status quo is wrong, unjust, and that it only favors those in power.
 But he has never really questioned it on a deep level.
 He believes that things are just the way they are and one person cannot really change anything.
 While Sleepy may be "free" he is still tied by the ideological constrictions that have been imposed on him since youth.
 He has been conditioned by the institutions of school, church, and community opinion.